 Final Thoughts On Where To Stay In Helsinki

-Helsinki is beautiful, authentic, and full of history, and it is one of my favorite capitals in Europe.
+Helsinki is beautiful, authentic, and full of history, and it is one of my favourite cities in Europe.
 It’s still low on the radar of many, but part of me thinks it should stay that way as the city does not get too crowded.

-If you are traveling as a backpacker, The Yard Hostel is a great place to stay.
-It is modern and comfortable and is a great base to go explore the city around.
+If you are travelling as a backpacker, The Yard Hostel is a great place to stay.
+This boutique hostel is modern and comfortable – a great base to meet other travellers backpacking Scandinavia.

-For something more upmarket, check out the Hotel Indigo.
-Rooms here are beautifully decorated and have everything you’ll need for a great stay.
+For something more upmarket, check out the Hotel F6.
+Rooms here are beautifully decorated and the staff go above and beyond to make sure you have an unforgettable trip.

 Have I missed anything?
 Let me know in the comments!